Autumn colour at Scotney Castle

 The entire walk is about 2 miles, remember to bring some sturdy footwear.
 Maps can be purchased from visitor reception to help find your way, or simply follow the blue way markers on our estate.
 We have 4 walking trails on the estate in total and details of all of these can be found on the map.

 If you would like some more information you can join one of our volunteer estate guides for an autumn colour guided walk.
-Walks run between Saturday 21 October and Sunday 12 November and start from the front of the mansion at 11:30am and 2pm, please ask at visitor reception for details.
+Guided walks run most days at 11:30am and 2pm, please ask at visitor reception for details.

 " The beech avenue at Kilndown is breath-taking, and can be visited by following our red marked estate walking route"